864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Built-to-Print Manufacturing Process

-The built-to-print manufacturing process places the responsibility upon a customer for choosing specific production methods and parameters.
+The built-to-print manufacturing process places the responsibility upon a customer to choose specific production methods and parameters.
 This process still requires close collaboration between a manufacturer and the customer, of course.

 Typically, a customer will need to supply detailed schematic drawings and specific work orders to ensure cost-effective production.
 The manufacturing firm submits any recommendations for product modifications to the customer for approval in advance of performing a production run.